1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/argocd.md

 - Easily run compute intensive jobs for machine learning or data processing in a fraction of the time using Argo Workflows on Kubernetes.
 - Run CI/CD pipelines natively on Kubernetes without configuring complex software development products.

-### The `Workflow`

-The Workflow is the most important resource in Argo and serves two important functions:

-It defines the workflow to be executed.
-It stores the state of the workflow.
-Because of these dual responsibilities, a Workflow should be treated as a "live" object.
-It is not only a static definition, but is also an "instance" of said definition.
-(If it isn't clear what this means, it will be explained below).

 ### Hello World